provectus/kafka-ui/configuration/authentication/oauth2.md

 In general, the structure of the config looks as follows:

-For specific providers (like github (non-enterprise) and google, see further) you don't have to specify URLs as they're [well-known](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/oauth2/client/CommonOAuth2Provider.java#L35).
+For specific providers like Github (non-enterprise) and Google ([see the current list](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/oauth2/client/CommonOAuth2Provider.java#L35)), you don't have to specify URIs as they're well known.

-Providers that support [OIDC Service Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery) allow Spring Boot to fetch URIs configuration from a `/.well-known/openid-configuration` endpoint.
-Depending on your setup, you may only have to set the `issuer-uri` of your provider.
+Furthermore, other providers that support [OIDC Service Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery) allow fetching URIs configuration from a `/.well-known/openid-configuration` endpoint.
+Depending on your setup, you may only have to set the `issuer-uri` of your provider to enable OIDC Service Discovery.

+## Generic configuration

 ```
 auth: